ImHmg/Purl/AI_REQUEST_RULES.md

-# AI Request Authoring Guide (No Suites)
+# AI Request & Suite Authoring Guide

-Use this guide whenever you need to convert a cURL command or a natural-language request description into runnable Purl request files.
-Everything required is contained here.
+Use this guide whenever you need to convert a cURL command or a natural-language request description into runnable Purl request files **or** multi-step suites.
+Everything required is contained here so GPT can generate ready-to-run assets without extra context.
 Treat all paths as relative to the user’s project root.

 ## 1. Workspace & Folder Rules